Salisbury Bancorp (NASDAQ:SAL) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Salisbury Bancorp (NASDAQ:SAL – Get Rating) in a report issued on Sunday morning.
-The brokerage issued a hold rating on the bank’s stock.
+StockNews.com initiated coverage on shares of Salisbury Bancorp (NASDAQ:SAL – Get Rating) in a research note released on Monday.
+The firm issued a hold rating on the bank’s stock.

-Separately, Zacks Investment Research downgraded shares of Salisbury Bancorp from a buy rating to a hold rating in a research note on Wednesday, March 30th.
+Separately, Zacks Investment Research cut shares of Salisbury Bancorp from a buy rating to a hold rating in a research report on Wednesday, March 30th.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, February 25th.
-Shareholders of record on Friday, February 11th were issued a dividend of $0.32 per share.
-This is a boost from Salisbury Bancorp’s previous quarterly dividend of $0.31.
-This represents a $1.28 annualized dividend and a yield of 2.25%.
-The ex-dividend date was Thursday, February 10th.
-Salisbury Bancorp’s payout ratio is currently 22.30%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, February 25th.
+Stockholders of record on Friday, February 11th were paid a dividend of $0.32 per share.
+This represents a $1.28 dividend on an annualized basis and a dividend yield of 2.34%.
+The ex-dividend date of this dividend was Thursday, February 10th.
+This is a positive change from Salisbury Bancorp’s previous quarterly dividend of $0.31.
+Salisbury Bancorp’s dividend payout ratio is 22.30%.

-In other news, EVP Todd J. Rubino sold 1,000 shares of the company’s stock in a transaction dated Monday, February 7th.
+In related news, EVP Todd J. Rubino sold 1,000 shares of the firm’s stock in a transaction on Monday, February 7th.
 The stock was sold at an average price of $56.50, for a total value of $56,500.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 8.88% of the company’s stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Company insiders own 8.88% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Magnolia Capital Management Ltd. acquired a new position in Salisbury Bancorp during the 4th quarter worth approximately $59,000.
-Royal Bank of Canada boosted its position in Salisbury Bancorp by 1,007.3% during the 3rd quarter.
-Royal Bank of Canada now owns 1,517 shares of the bank’s stock worth $77,000 after acquiring an additional 1,380 shares during the last quarter.
-Janney Montgomery Scott LLC acquired a new position in Salisbury Bancorp during the 4th quarter worth approximately $200,000.
-Maltese Capital Management LLC acquired a new position in Salisbury Bancorp during the 3rd quarter worth approximately $254,000.
-Finally, Millennium Management LLC acquired a new position in Salisbury Bancorp during the 2nd quarter worth approximately $438,000.
-23.04% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in SAL.
+Magnolia Capital Management Ltd. purchased a new stake in Salisbury Bancorp in the fourth quarter worth $59,000.
+Royal Bank of Canada lifted its position in Salisbury Bancorp by 1,007.3% during the third quarter.
+Royal Bank of Canada now owns 1,517 shares of the bank’s stock valued at $77,000 after buying an additional 1,380 shares during the period.
+Janney Montgomery Scott LLC purchased a new position in Salisbury Bancorp during the fourth quarter valued at $200,000.
+Maltese Capital Management LLC purchased a new position in Salisbury Bancorp during the third quarter valued at $254,000.
+Finally, Millennium Management LLC purchased a new position in Salisbury Bancorp during the second quarter valued at $438,000.
+23.04% of the stock is owned by institutional investors.

 Salisbury Bancorp, Inc is a bank holding company, which engages in the provision of commercial banking, consumer financing, retail banking, and trust and wealth advisory services.
 Its products include checking accounts, savings and mortgage market accounts, mortgage loans, health savings account, and retirement account.